passwd

 .bash_profile

-(once per session executed) or .bashrc
+(once per session executed)

-(once per shell executed) file in your home directory.
+(once per shell executed) file in your home

 Example $HOME/.bashrc